CreativeCodeBerlin/FrequentlyAsked/README.md

-# So you want to learn Creative Coding

 Welcome!

 Creative Coding is a loosely defined term used to describe a wide range of artistic practices that use computer code as a medium.
 Creative Code typically distinguishes itself from regular coding by the fact that it doesn't follow pre-defined specifications, and is aimed at expressing ideas and concepts rather than solving specific problems for a user.